1689 China Operations and Instruction Specialist

 Education: A Master’s degree is required.

-Skills: Verbal and written fluency in both English and Chinese is required; effective oral and written communication skills are required.
-Demonstrated skill using Microsoft Office applications is required.
+Skills: Expertise in Chinese culture, Chinese business practices, and Chinese higher education is required.
+Fluency in the Mandarin language is required.
 Effective interpersonal skills are required.
-Supervisory skills are required.
-An understanding of both U.S. and Chinese culture and customs is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
-An understanding of both U.S. and Chinese higher education administration and finance is required.
+The ability to develop knowledge of, respect for, sensitivity to, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBLITIES

-7. The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+8. Contributes to a learning environment that encourages knowledge of, respect for, and skills to engage with those of other cultures or backgrounds.

-8. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, and attending professional development courses.
+9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed.

-The China Operations Specialist is supervised by the Vice President for Research and Economic Development/Director of China Operations.
+The China Operations and Instruction Specialist is supervised by the Vice President for Research and Economic Development and International Programs.

 OFFICE OF HUMAN RESOURCES